Arash-81/prometheus-in-k8s/README.md

 This code uses the Prometheus client library to export a gauge metric called my_inprogress_requests.
 The metric tracks the value for each domain and type.

-The code first starts a Prometheus HTTP server on port 8000.
-Then, it enters a loop where it checks the /data/lock file.
-If the file contains the string "mutex is 1", then the code executes the ping_values() function.
-This function reads the data from the /data/ping.txt file and exports the metrics to Prometheus.
-After the ping_values() function is executed, the code writes the string "mutex is 0" to the /data/lock file and sleeps for 30 seconds.
+The code first starts a Prometheus HTTP server on port `8000`.
+Then, it enters a loop where it checks the `/data/lock` file.
+If the file contains the string "mutex is 1", then the code executes the `ping_values()` function.
+This function reads the data from the `/data/ping.txt` file and exports the metrics to Prometheus.
+After the `ping_values()` function is executed, the code writes the string "mutex is 0" to the `/data/lock` file and sleeps for 30 seconds.

-If the /data/lock file does not contain the string "mutex is 1", then the code sleeps for 5 seconds.
+If the `/data/lock` file does not contain the string "mutex is 1", then the code sleeps for 5 seconds.

 ---